Auroraaah/Adminator-admin-dashboard/README.md

   - libpng-dev *linux only*

 #### Installing & Local Development
-Start by typing the following commands in your terminal in order to get **Adminator** full package on your machine and starting a local development server with live reload feature.
+Start by typing the following commands in your terminal in order to get **ICS** full package on your machine and starting a local development server with live reload feature.

 ```
 > git clone https://github.com/puikinsh/Adminator-admin-dashboard.git adminator